-Crimp terminal covers provide insulation, guarding equipment and operators from damage or injury caused by electrical current.
-Another common name for a crimp terminal cover is crimp terminal boot.
+Crimp terminal Housing provides insulation, guarding equipment and operators against damage or injury caused by electrical current.
+Another common name for a crimp terminal cover is crimp terminal boot

-Crimp terminal covers are an important safety measure when working with terminals.
-They usually slide off the terminal as the wire is being fastened into place; once the wire is secure, they are then slid back over the top of the wire.
+Crimp terminal Housing is an important safety measure when working with terminals They usually slide off the terminal as the wire is being fastened into place; once the wire is secure, they are then slid back over the top of the wire.
 However, some are permanently fixed in place.

-Crimp terminal covers are used with a variety of connectors, such as coaxial, receptacle and tab connectors.
+Crimp terminal Housing is used with a variety of connectors, such as coaxial, receptacle and tab connectors.